-SAP have announced that beyond 2025 (update: this date has changed to 2027), they will no longer provide support for their existing ERP systems.
+SAP has announced that beyond 2025 (update: this date has changed to 2027), they will no longer provide support for their existing ERP systems.
 Clients are expected to migrate to S/4HANA, and the industry is gearing up to prepare for this huge shift.
 IT Consultancies are upskilling their workforce and advising their clients to start planning for S/4HANA – not doing so leaves companies at risk to outdated systems, and falling behind in a fast-paced economy where efficiency is key for effective service delivery.

 Considerations for a S/4HANA implementation

 As an SAP client, it is important to note that a system migration to S/4HANA is not a simple upgrade but rather a full implementation.

 The challenges of an S/4 implementation will not only be operational but also financial.
 As in any IT project, a transformation of this scale involves people, budgets and executive sign-off.
 This sign-off could be the reason that many businesses have not yet made a move – organisations seem slow to take up S/4 and it remains to be seen if there will be a rush in the final years and months of the SAP countdown.

 Dr Derek Prior, Director of Resulting IT and former Gartner Research Director, recently published a study titled “Don’t migrate to S/4HANA until you have read this research” in which he recommends that each firm creates its own case study according to its needs, business goals and benefits they would like to get from S/4HANA.

 According to Dr Prior’s study: “Assuming an optimistic 9 month S/4 migration, with an optimistic 15 SAP consultants… Equates to 108m days of consulting effort across 40,000 SAP customers… At a rate of £925 per day (which is an average), that equates to £100 Billion of consultancy costs – in addition to the software licences.”

 S/4HANA platform options